VR-CBT: VR based cognitive behavioral therapy

 Because of the limitations listed above, we developed a VR based CBT (VR-CBT) for social avoidance and paranoia.
 With VR-CBT people can practice within a virtual supermarket, shopping street, bus or café.
 Although VR situations are not real, it does result in similar physical and psychological reactions, comparable to the reactions in the real world.
 This enables practicing situations in a safe VR environment, even situations that may be too challenging in the real world.
 Moreover, situations can be completely personalized; e.g., a therapist can choose and adapt the virtual environment (e.g., supermarket), the crowdedness of situations, and what a virtual character will say.
 Also the therapist is present during the VR-exercises.
 In this way the therapist can provide immediate feedback to the person.

 Our research in 116 people with a psychotic disorder showed that the VR therapy is indeed effective.
 After VR-CBT people experienced less paranoid ideation and anxiety in everyday social situations compared to people who did not receive VR-CBT.
 Some people were able to go to the supermarket again, or take the bus to visit family or friends for the first time in years.

-In the next years we will continue our work with VR-CBT for psychosis and anxiety.
-The next step will be to study whether VR-CBT is more effective and/or efficient than regular CBT.
+In the next years we will continue our work with VR-CBT.
+We will be to study whether VR-CBT is more effective and/or efficient than regular CBT.